braidn/Knowledge-Repo/Elixir.md

 * There are several directives for modules [`import`, `alias`, `require`].
   * All directives are lexical scoped so their scope will be within the module definition (usually).
 * These can be seen as a layer of abstraction on top of primitives.
+* Modules can have attributes assigned to them:
+  * `@ AttributeName` is used to set the attribute for use throughout the rest of the module
+  * Often times these are used for annotations/docs/temporary storage in a module.

 ### Import